darrennix/readme/README.md

 My Job[s]
 =========

 My title is Group Manager.
 I didn't know what that meant when I joined Indeed.
-It turns out that the answer is: keep operating as though I'm still CEO of Interviewed.
-That means I invest 60% of my time working with Engineering, Content, and Product.
-The other 40% is hiring, Marketing, CS, and Sales.
+For a long time, that meant just continuing to run Assessments as though I was still CEO of Interviewed.
+Now that I'm leading CDQ, which includes assessments, my role is more like other Product Directors.

-It's becoming increasingly rare that I directly build a product sketch, write code, or build an assessment.
-It feels weird being responsible for everything that happens on Assessments, whether good or bad, without directly touching the underlying work.
+It's becoming increasingly rare that I directly build a product sketch or write code -- in fact, my last commit to the Assessments codebase was back in February 2018.
+It feels weird being responsible for everything that happens on CDQ, whether good or bad, without directly touching the underlying work.

 Here are my responsibilities:

 - Create a high level vision of the products we should build with Product team
+- Balance long and short term investments e.g. NPV net present value
-- Focus the Content team on building assessments that reach the most job seekers, have measurable impact, and ship quickly
+- Focus the teams on building things that reach the most job seekers, have measurable impact, and ship quickly
 - Ensure the Engineering team is set up for speed and quality
-- Represent Indeed Assessments to the rest of the organization
+- Represent CDQ to the rest of the organization
 - Manage cross project priorities and ensure we have the right skills on each
 - Attract, retain and grow high-performing individuals and teams